-More than 1,500 flights were canceled Friday, following the 4,300-plus called off a day earlier, the tracking service FlightAware
+More than 1,500 flights were canceled Friday, following the 4,300-plus called off a day earlier, the tracking service FlightAware said.

 New York’s John F. Kennedy International Airport resumed flights Friday morning.
 Travel disruptions affected Greyhound buses and Amtrak, which reduced or canceled service.

 Hundreds of air passengers spent Thursday night sleeping in the terminal at Washington Dulles International Airport after their New York-bound flights were diverted, CNN affiliate WJLA reported.
 Most of the passengers were placed on buses Friday and rode to New York.